cedarroyal21/cedarroyal21/README.md

 ###

-<h4 align="left">I think that noting is impossible as long as there is work and determination . my favorite quote is from THOMA SANKARA : "Where we surrender we are immediately defeated but where we resist ,we acn win ."</h4>
+<h4 align="left">I think that noting is impossible as long as there is work and determination . my favorite quote is from THOMA SANKARA : "Where we surrender we are immediately defeated but where we resist ,we can win ."</h4>

 ###
 <!--